 Business leaders, meanwhile, were widely perceived to be lagging behind, Margot Edelman, who joined her father in the Sync session, explained.
 “We really see from the data: This is going to be a moment of reckoning for the business community”, she said.
 “CEOs are failing to demonstrate the leadership that the public has expected of them during the pandemic.”

-Margot Edelman leads the Technology Team for Edelman.
-Based in San Francisco and passionate about all things tech, she advises executives and business leaders on communications.
-Her clients range from tech companies to venture capital firms to well-known individuals.
+Margot Edelman leads the Technology Team for Edelman, based in San Francisco.
+She advises executives and business leaders on communications and her clients range from tech companies to venture capital firms to well-known individuals.
 Margot also leads a monthly “get to know the media” speaker series.

 Brand Message: Take a Stand!